-Poeple who travel to Denpasar temporarily to increase their income by working as pemulungs.
+People who travel to Denpasar temporarily (in order to increase their income by working as pemulungs)

 Building designs generally fall under architectural copyright.

-The project was commissioned by Danone as part of its Pemulung corporate social responsibility project.
+Danone commissioned the project as part of its Pemulung corporate social responsibility project.

 N/A because IBUKU Pemulung Housing Project is a unique building design.